-Since the affected Marlton Elementary, James Madison Middle, and Frederick Douglass High Schools projected percentage of capacities are greater than 105 percent, the Adequate Public Facilities fee is \$4,080.00 per dwelling unit.
+Since the affected Marlton Elementary, James Madison Middle, and Frederick Douglass High Schools= projected percentage of capacities are greater than 105 percent, the Adequate Public Facilities fee is \$4,080.00 per dwelling unit.
 The amount of the Adequate Public Facilities fee for schools shall be offset by the School Facilities Surcharge.
 Any amount not offset shall be paid and divided among the schools at a rate determined by the guidelines.

-Section 24-122.02(a)(4) states that if any affected schools projected percentage of capacity exceeds 130 percent, no permits may be issued until (a) capacity exists below 130 percent in all affected schools; or (b) four (4) years have elapsed since the time of the approval of the preliminary plan of subdivision.
+Section 24-122.02(a)(4) states that if any affected school=s projected percentage of capacity exceeds 130 percent, no permits may be issued until (a) capacity exists below 130 percent in all affected schools; or (b) four (4) years have elapsed since the time of the approval of the preliminary plan of subdivision.

 This subdivision would be exempt from the school adequacy test and, therefore, from a four-year wait condition under the provisions of CB-40-2001.
 Under the provisions of CB-40-2001, up to 35 lots can be exempt in subdivisions even if the subdivision includes more than 35 lots.
-On this property only four lots were previously exempted from test; the previous subdivision of 32 lots was subjected to the test under the provisions of CB-100-1997.
+On this property only four lots were previously exempted from test; the previous subdivision of 32 lots was subjected to the test under the provisions of CB-3-1997.
 Therefore, another 31 lots can be exempt under the provisions of CB-40-2001.
-Staff notes that because CB-40-2001 is not law yet, the current provisions of CB-100-2001 must be applied.
-Therefore, staff recommends the four-year wait and the imposition of the APF fees.
+Staff notes that because CB-40-2001 is not law yet, the current provisions of CB-3-1997 must be applied.
 Upon the effective date of CB-40-2001, these conditions would become void, and a total of 32 lots shall be deemed to have been exempted from the school adequacy test.

-- 9. Fire and Rescue The Growth Policy and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of public fire and rescue facilities.
+- 11. Fire and Rescue The Growth Policy and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of public fire and rescue facilities.
 Services will be provided from the Marlboro Fire Station, Company 20, located at 14815 Pratt Street.
 With a response time of 4.68 minutes to the subject property: - a.
-The existing fire engine service is within the 5.25-minute response time guideline. - b.
+The existing fire engine service is within the 5.25-minute response time guideline.

+- b.
 The existing ambulance service is within the 6.25-minute response-time guideline. - c.
 The existing paramedic service is within the 7.25-minute response-time guideline.